Regional Cooperation at Work in Central Asia

 By promoting and facilitating regional cooperation in the priority areas of transport, trade facilitation, trade policy, and energy, CAREC helps Central Asian and neighboring countries realize their immense potential in an increasingly integrated Eurasia.

 The program is a proactive facilitator of practical, results-based regional projects, and policy initiatives critical to trade expansion and sustainable development.
-Since 2001, the program has mobilized over $23.6 billion in the transport, trade, and energy infrastructure investments.
+Since 2001, the program has mobilized over $24.2 billion in transport, trade, and energy infrastructure investments.

 To guide the CAREC Program in the next 10 years, ministers of all 10 CAREC countries endorsed the CAREC 2020: A Strategic Framework for the Central Asia Regional Economic Cooperation Program 2011-2020 (CAREC 2020) at the 10th Ministerial Conference in Baku, Azerbaijan in November 2011.